ranemirusG/toolbox-notes/infosec/nmap.md

 -f:- Used to fragment the packets (i.e. split them into smaller pieces) making it less likely that the packets will be detected by a firewall or IDS.
 An alternative to -f, but providing more control over the size of the packets: --mtu <number>, accepts a maximum transmission unit size to use for the packets sent.
 This must be a multiple of 8.

+You can control the packet size as it allows you to:
+	- Fragment packets, optionally with given MTU.
+If the firewall, or the IDS/IPS, does not reassemble the packet, it will most likely let it pass.
+Consequently, the target system will reassemble and process it.
+	- Send packets with specific data lengths.

+Another handy option is the -ff, limiting the IP data to 16 bytes.
+(One easy way to remember this is that one f is 8 bytes, but two fs are 16 bytes.)
+By running nmap -sS -Pn -ff -F MACHINE_IP, we expect the 24 bytes of the TCP header to be divided between two IP packets, 16 + 8, because -ff has put an upper limit of 16 bytes.

+Another neat way to fragment your packets is by setting the MTU.
+In Nmap, --mtu VALUE specifies the number of bytes per IP packet.
+In other words, the IP header size is not included.
+The value set for MTU must always be a multiple of 8.

+Note that the Maximum Transmission Unit (MTU) indicates the maximum packet size that can pass on a certain link-layer connection.
+For instance, Ethernet has an MTU of 1500, meaning that the largest IP packet that can be sent over an Ethernet (link layer) connection is 1500 bytes.
+Please don’t confuse this MTU with the --mtu in Nmap options.

+Running Nmap with --mtu 8 will be identical to -f as the IP data will be limited to 8 bytes

+Generate Packets with Specific Length
+In some instances, you might find out that the size of the packets is triggering the firewall or the IDS/IPS to detect and block you.
+If you ever find yourself in such a situation, you can make your port scanning more evasive by setting a specific length.
+You can set the length of data carried within the IP packet using --data-length VALUE.
+Again, remember that the length should be a multiple of 8.

+If you run the following Nmap scan nmap -sS -Pn --data-length 64 -F MACHINE_IP, each TCP segment will be padded with random data till its length is 64 bytes.
+In the screenshot below, we can see that each TCP segment has a length of 64 bytes.

 --scan-delay <time>ms:- used to add a delay between packets sent.
 This is very useful if the network is unstable, but also for evading any time-based firewall/IDS triggers which may be in place.